stacyphillipsea/historicfloodlevels/README.md

 * Haven't touched any of the visualisations yet
 * Haven't deployed as an app yet
 * Peak Table All uses sites of interest so because Bidford isn't on there it doesn't return all the results so just looking at df for now
+* Started playing about with peak finding algorithms.
+Current one is too sensitive

 ## Things to remember to run in VSCODE